jdhines/react-ai-assistant/README.md

 ### Adding A Route

 To add a new route to your application just add another a new file in the `./src/routes` directory.

-TanStack will automatically generate the content of the route file for you.
+Tanstack will automatically scaffold out the boilerplate code for you.

 Now that you have two routes you can use a `Link` component to navigate between them.